 It would have been rare, in Vermeer’s time, to enter into somebody’s private rooms and even more uncommon to see them represented in art.
 It was usual for people of certain means, especially those wealthy and important enough to have paintings made of them, to have reception rooms specifically designed to receive visitors.
 Vermeer’s depiction of household interiors, therefore, allows for a voyeuristic glimpse into the largely unseen world of the kitchen or the bedroom.
 All sorts of intimate information can be inferred from his scenes, from the instruments of a lady’s toilette, to the socially acceptable occasions for drinking.

 Another striking feature of Vermeer’s interiors are the maps that so often appear on the walls.
-The Netherlands was the centre of seventeenth century cartography, with important mapmakers working out of the major cities and the expansion of the East and West India Companies calling for new and updated navigation material.
+The Netherlands was the center of seventeenth-century cartography, with important mapmakers working out of the major cities and the expansion of the East and West India Companies calling for new and updated navigation material.
 Maps and charts therefore became more common possessions, and their appearance in Vermeer’s paintings help to illuminate how the cartographical boom was felt at all levels of society.
 In fact, the same map of the Low Countries appears in three of Vermeer’s paintings, suggesting that he may have owned it himself.

 4. Vermeer’s paintings are not just single snapshots, but dynamic stories